Chart Color Schemes

 Residential development activity is lower than average in Young according to AreaSearch's national comparison of local real estate markets

-Young has seen around 32 new homes approved annually over the past five financial years, totalling 160 homes.
-So far in FY-26, 15 approvals have been recorded.
-With population decline in recent years, development activity has been adequate relative to other areas, benefiting buyers while new properties are constructed at an average expected construction cost value of $528,000.
-This financial year, $39.9 million in commercial development approvals have been recorded, indicating strong commercial development momentum.
+Young has seen approximately 32 new homes approved annually over the past five financial years, totalling around 160 homes.
+As of FY-26, 15 approvals have been recorded so far.
+With population decline in recent years, development activity has been adequate relative to other areas, benefiting buyers while new properties are constructed at an average cost of $429,000, moderately above regional levels, indicating emphasis on quality construction.
+This financial year, $39.9 million in commercial development approvals have been recorded, suggesting strong commercial development momentum.

-Compared to the rest of NSW, Young records about three-quarters the building activity per person and places among the 55th percentile of areas assessed nationally, though construction activity has intensified recently.
-This level is below the national average, suggesting the area's established nature and potential planning limitations.
-Recent construction comprises 83.0% detached dwellings and 17.0% attached dwellings, preserving Young's low density nature with an emphasis on detached housing attracting space-seeking buyers.
+Compared to the Rest of NSW, Young records about three-quarters the building activity per person and ranks among the 55th percentile nationally, though construction activity has intensified recently.
+This level is below the national average, indicating the area's established nature and potential planning limitations.
+Recent construction comprises 83% detached dwellings and 17% attached dwellings, preserving Young's low density nature with detached housing attracting space-seeking buyers.
 The location has approximately 285 people per dwelling approval, indicating a low density market.

-Population forecasts indicate Young will gain 525 residents by 2041.
+Population forecasts indicate Young will gain around 497 residents by 2041.
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development